EarningsCall/earningscall-js/README.md

 ## Examples

-### Get Transcript for a Single Year and Quarter
+### Get Basic Transcript for a Single Year and Quarter

-If you want to retrieve a specific transcript of a company for a single year and quarter, you can do so with the `getTranscript` method.
+If you want to retrieve a specific transcript of a company for a single year and quarter, you can do so with the `getBasicTranscript` method.

 ```typescript